Pixter: Pixter Color (2003-2005)

-Pixter Color is extremely similar to the original Pixter, but now with 128 colors and double the screen resolution.
+Pixter Color is similar to the original Pixter, but with 128 colors and double the screen resolution.
 It used newer cartridges that could not be used with the original Pixter.
 With the use of an adapter, Pixter Color could play original Pixter titles.
 It used 4 AA batteries.
+The main menu of the system contains 2 unique music tracks, but outside of games or the home menu music is not implemented.

+The system uses a custom built LH75411 system, with a 70 MHz ARM7TDMI CPU, and 32 kilobytes of SRAM, working as Random Access Memory and storage for one picture at a time in local memory.